Footage-Firm/learn-fargate/README.md

 1. Choose your teammates (in the real world), decide on a team name, and then enter your team in the "Register New Team!" form.
     - Registering your team will launch 10,000 "WatermarkJob" jobs in the queue which is designed to download an image from S3, watermark it, and upload it to your team's S3 folder.
     - The jobs will not begin executing until you create a worker to take items off of your queue!
+    - Note: You should see your team directory in here: https://s3.console.aws.amazon.com/s3/buckets/learn-fargate/teams
 1. Now it's time to create your worker image.
     1. First, you'll need to create a Dockerfile which extends "learn-fargate:worker":
         1. Build the "learn-fargate:worker" image: